Anatomy of Separation

 You are NOT responsible for others' choices, others' feelings, others' willingness to reconcile, or the outcome of relationships when you have been faithful.

-"Each of us will give an account of himself to God" (Romans 14:12)
+"So then each one of us will give account concerning himself to God."
+(Romans 14:12)

 God will not ask you, "Did everyone reconcile with you?"
 He will ask, "Were you faithful?
 Did you speak truth?
 Did you forgive?
 Did you pursue peace from your side?
 Did you maintain your calling?"